javierbrea/eslint-plugin-boundaries/docs/rules/element-types.md

   * `from`: `<element matchers>` If the file being analyzed matches with this, then the rule will be executed to know if it allows/disallows the `import`.
 If not, the rule is skipped.
   * `disallow`: `<element matchers>` If the element being imported matches with this, then the result of the rule will be "disallow", and the import will be notified as an `eslint` error (this value can be overwritten by a next rule returning "allow")
   * `allow`: `<element matchers>` If the element being imported matches with this, then the result of the rule will be "allow", and the import will not be notified as an `eslint` error (this value can be overwritten by a next rule returning "disallow")
+  * `importKind`: `<string>` Optional.
+It allows to check the kind of import being analyzed.
+It can be also defined as an array of strings, or a micromatch pattern.
+Note that possible values to match with are `"value"`, `"type"` or `"typeof"`.
+It is useful only when using TypeScript, as it allows to check if the dependency is being imported as a value or as a type.
   * `message`: `<string>` Custom error message only for this rule.
 Read ["error messages"](#error-messages) for further info.

 ##### Comparing captures of the file element with captures of the imported element

 As a bonus of this rule, the `<capturedValuesObject>` option of the "element matchers" in the `allow`/`disallow` properties supports replacements with the captured values of the `from` element.
 It sounds complicated, but it can be easy to understand with an example:

-Suposse you want that helpers of one category can only import helpers of the same category.
+Suppose you want that helpers of one category can only import helpers of the same category.
 Then, you need to compare the value of the `category` captured in `from` with the value of the `category` captured in `allow`.
-You can use the special pattern `${capturedKey}` in the `allow` options, and it will be replaced by the correspondant captured key in `from` before using `micromatch` to check if the value matches.
+You can use the special pattern `${capturedKey}` in the `allow` options, and it will be replaced by the correspondent captured key in `from` before using `micromatch` to check if the value matches.

 So, if the `from` element has captured values `{ family: "atom", elementName: "component-a" }`, then the next element matcher in the `allow` property: `["helpers", { "category": "!${family}-${elementName}" }]` will only match if the helper captured category has a value matching `"!atom-component-a"` _(which may has not sense at all, but is useful to illustrate how the replacement works.
 An example with a more useful usage of this feature can be seen in the next options example)_